Duration: 2022 - 2023

 Research Aims

-The Aesthetics of One Health project aims to:
+The Aesthetics of One Health project aimed to: